charlielobster/lbm_cuda/README.md

 The lbm project is an unofficial fork of Tom Scherlis and Henry Friedlander's "Lattice Boltzmann Simulator GPU accelerated with CUDA" repository located here: https://github.com/henryfriedlander/CUDA-LBM-simulator

+### Run this program from a terminal in its root folder "oceanFFT" so it finds its "data" subfolder containing its shaders.